openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :header: "Name","Switch","Description"
    :widths: 10, 10, 20

-   "Output location","-o","output location where images will be saved on SEPAL account" "Output name","-n","Output file name prefix"
+   "Output location","-o","output location where images will be saved to SEPAL account" "Output name","-n","Output file name prefix"
-   "Date range","-d","A date range filter.
+   "Date range","-d","A date-range filter.
 Dates need to be formatted as '-d MM-DD MM-DD' " "Threshold","-t","Set a threshold probability to identify deforestation (between 0 and 1).
 High thresholds are more strict in the identification of deforestation.
 Defaults to 0.99."
    "Scale","-s","Scale inputs by a factor of 6000.
-In a full-scale run, this should be set to 10000, here it's used to correct an inadequate classification."
+In a full-scale run, this should be set to 10000; here it's used to correct an inadequate classification."
    "Verbose","-v","Prints information to the console as the tool is run."

 If you would like to use a time frame other than the example, update the **date range** switch.